 - Not-for-profits with conduit bonds that are openly traded

-- Employee benefit plans that files financial statements with the SEC.
+- Employee benefit plans that file financial statements with the SEC

-For example, if you are a publicly held company and your fiscal year end is December 31, then your Effective Date is December 31, 2020.
+For example, if you are a publicly held company and your fiscal year end is December 31, then your effective date was December 31, 2018.

 While this is fairly complicated to figure out, the good news is that there are practical expedients available to simplify the work required during the transition period, particularly around whether or not the lessee needs to reassess expired or existing leases, as well as the ability to use hindsight on renewal and purchase options.

 An important date for individual leases is the commencement date, which is the date the underlying asset is available for use by the lessee.
 It’s important to note that this may not be the date when the lessee enters into the agreement with a lessor.
 Lease classification and measurement should take place at the commencement date.

 Sometimes leases are renegotiated.
 If this results in a new contract, renewal, or other extension not previously anticipated, it is treated as a new lease.
 Otherwise, assumptions such as the discount rate, fair value, and remaining economic life of the underlying asset are reviewed and updated as of the modification effective date, with modification gains and losses also recognized as of the same date.